Samuel Cole Williams Letters

 Biographical/Historical Note

-Samuel Cole Williams was born in Gibson County, Tenn., on January 15, 1864.
-After graduating Vanderbilt School of Law, he moved to Johnson City, Tenn.
+Samuel Cole Williams was born in Gibson County, Tennessee, on January 15, 1864.
+After graduating Vanderbilt School of Law, he moved to Johnson City.
 In 1913, he was appointed to the Tennessee Supreme Court.
-From 1919 to 1924, he served as the first dean of the Lamar School of Law at Emory University in Atlanta, Georgia, before retiring to Johnson City again.
+From 1919 to 1924, he served as the first dean of the Lamar School of Law at Emory University in Atlanta, Georgia, before retiring back to Johnson City.
 In addition to his career in law, he was also a scholar of Tennessee history, publishing many works on the subject, including History of the Lost State of Franklin (1924) and Beginnings of West Tennessee in the Land of the Chickasaws, 1591-1814 (1930).
 Williams was first married to Mary Mayne (1864-1917) and later to Isabel Hayes (1879-1956).
 He died on December 14, 1947.

 Arrangement